piskoviste/pisek/docs/task-parts/batch-checker.md

 There are various types of checkers you can use:

-- `tokens` - fast, versatile file equality checker
+- `tokens` – fast, versatile file equality checker
-- `diff` - file equality checker based on the `diff` command line tool (don't use, as it has a quadratic time complexity)
+- `diff` – file equality checker based on the `diff` command line tool (avoid this option, as it has a quadratic time complexity)
-- `judge` - custom checker
+- `judge` – custom checker

 If there is only a single correct output (eg. the minimum of an array), `tokens` is strongly recommended.
 Otherwise, when there are multiple correct outputs (eg. the shortest path in a graph),